 I began my freshman year of college at the University of Georgia beginning in Fall of 2013.
 I joined Sigma Alpha, a professional agricultural sorority, and got involved with collegiate FFA.
 While in college, I worked at both a florist, and a trampoline park, both of which I highly enjoyed.

-I completed my semester of student teaching in Spring of 2016 at Eastside High School in Covington, GA under the direction of Mrs. Catrina Pollard.
+While attending the University of Georgia, I completed my semester of student teaching in Spring of 2016 at Eastside High School in Covington, GA under the direction of Mrs. Catrina Pollard.
 I graduated Summa Cum Laude with my Bachelor's Degree in Fall of 2016, a semester ahead of schedule.
 I started teaching at Jasper County High School in January 2017.
 I taught Basic Agricultural Science, Ag Mech I, Ag Mech II, and Ag Mech III.
 I now teach at Oconee County High School as one of two agriculture education teachers.
 I teach Basic Ag, Ag Mechanics, Animal Science, & Agricultural Leadership.
-I am also in graduate school to get my Master's degree in Agricultural & Environmental Education.
+I am in graduate school to get my Master's degree in Agricultural & Environmental Education.
 I love what I do and wouldn't change it for the world.